Genealogy-valued Feller diffusion: Abstract

 \section{Abstract}

-We consider the evolution of the genealogy of the population currently alive in a Feller branching diffusion model.
-In contrast to the approach via labeled trees in the continuum random tree world, the genealogies are modeled as equivalence classes of ultrametric measure spaces, elements of the space $\U$.
-This space is Polish and has a rich semigroup structure for the genealogy.
-We focus on the evolution of the genealogy in time and the large time asymptotics conditioned both on survival up to present time and on survival forever.
-We develop the calculus in such a way that it can be applied in the future to more complicated systems as logistic branching or state dependent branching.
+We consider the evolution of the genealogy of the population currently alive in a Feller branching diffusion.
+In contrast to the approach via labeled trees in the continuum random tree world \cite{Ald1991a,LeGall93}, following \cite{GPWmp13}, the genealogies are modelled as elements of a Polish space $\U$ which consists of all equivalence classes of ultrametric measure spaces.
+This space equipped with an operation called concatenation, denoted by $(\U,\sqcup)$ has a rich algebraic (semigroup) structure, \cite{infdiv,ggr_GeneralBranching}, which is used effectively to study branching processes.
+We focus on the evolution of the genealogy in time and the large time asymptotics conditioned on survival up to present time and on survival forever.
+We develop the calculus in such a way that it can be applied in the future to more complicated systems, such as logistic branching or state dependent branching.
+Furthermore the approach we take carries over very smoothly to spatial models with infinitely many components.

-We prove existence, uniqueness and Feller property of solutions of the martingale problem for this genealogy valued, i.e.\ $\U$-valued Feller diffusion.
-We give the precise relation to the time-inhomogeneous $\U_1$-valued Fleming-Viot process.
+We prove existence, uniqueness, continuity of paths and a generalized Feller property of solutions of the martingale problem for this genealogy-valued, i.e.\ $\U$-valued Feller diffusion.
 The uniqueness is shown via Feynman-Kac duality with the distance matrix augmented Kingman coalescent.
+By conditioning on the entire population size process and then observing the genealogy part we obtain the precise relation to a specific time-inhomogeneous $\U_1$-valued Fleming-Viot process with varying resampling rate, $\U_1$ being the set of all equivalence classes of ultrametric probability measure spaces.
+This relation gives the so-called skew martingale representation of the $\U$-valued Feller diffusion.

 Via the Feynman-Kac duality we deduce the generalized branching property of the $\U$-valued Feller diffusion.

-Using a semigroup operation on $\U$ together with the branching property we obtain a \Levy{}-Khintchine formula for $\U$-valued Feller diffusion and determine explicitly the \Levy{} measure.
-For $h>0$ we obtain a decomposition into depth-$h$ subfamilies which leads to a representation of the in terms of a Cox point process of genealogies of single ancestor subfamilies.
-Furthermore, correcting a result from the $\R_+$-valued literature, we will identify the $\U$-valued process conditioned to survive until a finite time $T$.
-This is the key ingredient of the excursion law of the $\U$-valued Feller diffusion.
+Using a semigroup operation through concatenations on $\U$, \cite{infdiv}, together with the generalized branching property, \cite{ggr_GeneralBranching}, we obtain a \Levy{}-Khintchine formula for the $\U$-valued Feller diffusion and determine explicitly the \Levy{} measure which has a special form, allowing us to obtain for $h>0$ a decomposition into depth-$h$ subfamilies which leads to a representation in terms of a Cox point process of genealogies where ``points'' correspond to single ancestor subfamilies.